Summer Internships

 Eligibility:

-Undergraduate college students must have completed at least one year of higher education (equivalent to 24 credit hours), be enrolled in a science/research related degree program and maintain a minimum of a 3.0 GPA.
+Undergraduate college students must have completed at least one year of higher education (equivalent to 24 credit hours), currently, be enrolled in a science/research-related degree program and maintain a minimum of a 3.0 GPA.

-Students who have graduated before the start date of the summer internship program (May 10, 2021) are ineligible.
-If you are currently enrolled as a high school student or in a Master's degree program, you are ineligible to participate in the undergraduate research summer internship program.
+Students who have graduated before the start date of and/or during the summer internship program (April 1, 2024– September 1, 2024) are ineligible.
+If you are currently enrolled as a high school student or in a Master’s degree program, you are ineligible to participate in the undergraduate research summer internship program.

 External Link: